stanfordnlp/dspy/docs/docs/index.md

 ## 1) **Modules** express portable, _natural-language-typed_ behavior.

-To build reliable AI systems, you need to iterate fast.
-Especially on how to break your problem down into modular LM components.
-But the typical way of using LMs makes it hard to iterate: maintaining long prompt strings forces you to tinker with each component's messy prompts (or, worse, synthetic data) _every time you change the model, the metrics, or parts of the pipeline_ or when you just want to try a new technique.
-Having built over a dozen state-of-the-art compound LM systems over the past five years, we learned this the hard way—and we built DSPy so you don't have to.
+To build reliable AI systems, you must iterate fast.
+But maintaining prompts for every component in your system forces you to tinker with strings or data _every time you change your LM, metrics, or pipeline_.
+Having built over a dozen best-in-class compound LM systems over the past five years, we learned this the hard way—and built DSPy so you don't have to.

-DSPy shifts your focus from tinkering with prompt strings to **programming with structured, declarative, and natural-language-typed modules**.
-For every component in your AI system, you define a _signature_, which specifies input/output types and behavior, and a _module_, which specifies an inference-time strategy for using your LM well.
+DSPy shifts your focus from tinkering with prompt strings to **programming with structured and declarative natural-language modules**.
+For every component in your AI system, you define a _signature_, specifying input/output behavior, and a _module_, specifying a strategy for using your LM.
 DSPy handles expanding your signatures into prompts and parsing your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.

 !!! info "Getting Started II: Build DSPy modules for various tasks"